-Give your dog a comfy, sturdy bed with a couple of towels or small blankets to burrow in, and he will do what comes naturally.
+Give your dog a comfy, sturdy bed with a couple of towels or small blankets to burrow in, and they will do what comes naturally.

 Does Every Dog Burrow?

-Larger burrowers, like huskies, live in extreme temperatures that make the instinct to burrow under the snow imperative for staying warm.
+Larger burrowers, like Huskies, live in extreme temperatures that make the instinct to burrow under the snow crucial for staying warm.

-Is your pet left alone for long stretches of time?
-Hire a dog walker or give your dog more exercise and things to occupy her when nothing else is going on.
+Is your pet being left alone for long stretches of time?
+If so, hire a dog walker or give your dog more exercise and things to occupy them when nothing else is going on.

 My Dog’s Digging Ritual

-Every night, when I turn out the light to go to sleep, I hear the rustling sound of Lenny, my terrier-mix rescue dog, burrowing in the blankets.
+Every night when I turn out the light to go to sleep, I hear the rustling sound of Lenny, my terrier-mix rescue dog, burrowing in the blankets.

-He digs and turns and noses under his bed for a couple of minutes before circling around a few times and settling into his curlicue sleeping position.
+He digs and turns and noses under his bed for a couple of minutes before circling around a few times and finally settling into his curlicue sleeping position.

 Lenny seems to enjoy his nightly ritual, and once he finds the right spot and has his bed the way he likes it, he sleeps happily through the night right next to my own bed.